Z3rio/zerio-voice/docs/README.md

 ## Credits

-There are ofcourse people who have already made similar projects, which do deserve some credit for coming up with all their great ideas & functionalities.
+There are ofcourse people who have already made similar projects, which do deserve some credit for coming up with all their great ideas and such.

 - [@Frazzle](https://github.com/FrazzIe) creator of mumble-voip
 - [@AvarianKnight](https://github.com/AvarianKnight) creator of pma-voice.